 Since its foundation the Barrow Cadbury Trust has been in the vanguard of social change.
 Inspired by Quaker beliefs and a vision for a more just society, Barrow and Geraldine Cadbury used their increasing wealth, (whilst living modestly themselves), drawn from the company, to tackle profound social ills, including juvenile crime and urban poverty.

 Standing apart from other philanthropists, even rejecting the term itself and the patronage it implied, Barrow and Geraldine were influential social reformers who worked ceaselessly to improve the communities around them.
 Click on the icon link on the right hand side of the page to watch the animation to see how the Trust has evolved.

 In time, Barrow and Geraldine’s children became Trustees and their son, Paul Cadbury, took over as Chair in 1959.
 Paul, his sisters and many of their descendants have all given time to being trustees and have added generously to the Trust’s endowment.
-Our current Chair is Helen Cadbury, a great grand-daughter of the founders.
+Our current interim Chair is Anna Southall, a great grand-daughter of the founders.

 A History of the Barrow Cadbury Trust: Constancy and Change in Quaker Philanthropy